Hal Bromm

 b.
 1939

-Rosemarie Castoro (1939 - 2015) established herself in the late 60s as one of the few well-recognized female painters among the New York Minimalists.
-Castoro was often overshadowed by men, including her then-husband Carl Andre, and their friends Sol Lewitt, Frank Stella, Mark di Suvero and Robert Smithson.
-That shadow has lifted, and today Rosemarie Castoro is gaining renewed attention and praise for her pioneering works.
 Castoro worked in painting, sculpture, performance, and installation throughout her career.
-By 1964 she directed her focus on painting and drawing, creating a pioneering body of work of highly sophisticated hard-edge abstraction.
-Beginning in the late 1960s, Castoro’s works became more sculptural.
-The earliest example is her series of Brushstrokes, one of which is included in MoMA's permanent collection.
-Based on stenographic shorthand, these pieces were constructed of cut masonite intricately shaped to mimic the strokes of brush bristles.
-While she never renounced painting entirely, Castoro's sculpture seems the focus of her work beginning in the 80s.
-Castoro simultaneously allowed her discoveries in three-dimensions to carry over into her two-dimensional work, both of which were often related.
+By 1964 she directed her focus on painting and drawing, creating a pioneering body of work centered around highly sophisticated hard-edge abstraction.
+Beginning in the late 1960s, Castoro’s works became more sculptural; the earliest example is her series of Brushstrokes, one of which is included in MoMA's permanent collection.
+Based on stenographic shorthand, Castoro’s brushstrokes were constructed of cut masonite intricately shaped to mimic the strokes of brush bristles and layered with gesso, modelling paste, and marble dust.
+While she never renounced painting entirely, Castoro’s work seemed to largely manifest through sculpture from the 80s onward.

 Born in Brooklyn and a graduate of Pratt Institute, Castoro’s works have been seen in more than fifty solo exhibitions since 1971, and is included in numerous public and corporate collections including MoMA; The Newark Museum; University Art Museum, Berkeley; Goldman Sachs; Bank of America; and Centre National Des Arts Plastiques, Paris, France.